MattechLab/sops/docs/data-collection/data-collection_visuo.md

     <li>If it is the 64-channel coil, you can just temporarily move it into the scanner's bore.</li>
     <li>Otherwise, store it on the shelf where the other coils are and bring the 64-channel one in the proximity of the bed (e.g., inside the scanner's bore).
 Make sure to remove other coil's fitting elements.</li>
   </ul>
-- Remove the spine coil by lifting the corresponding latch, then sliding it toward the head of the bed, lift it from the bed and place it on the floor ensuring it is not obstructing any passage or unstable.
+- Remove the spine coil by lifting the corresponding latch, then sliding it toward the head of the bed, lift it from the bed and place it on the floor ensuring it is not obstructing any passage or unstable. <- CAREFUL!
+I don't think the remotion of the spine coil applies to us
 - Place the two back padding elements filling the spine coil socket.
 - Place the 64-channel head-and-neck coil into its socket at the head end of the bed.
 - Attach the dedicated infrared mirror to the coil (see ET_setup_3T_EyeLink_1000Plus):